James Megellas: Post-war life

 In 1946, Megellas left the active Army with the rank of captain and served for a further 16 years in the Army Reserve.
 He retired as a lieutenant colonel. he served with the United States Agency for International Development (USAID) from 1946 to 1978 and served two tours in the Vietnam War.
-He wrote a memoir of his wartime experiences entitled All the Way to Berlin: A Paratrooper at War in Europe.
+He wrote a memoir of his wartime experiences entitled All the Way to Berlin: A Paratrooper at War in Europe (2003).
 Megellas made an unsuccessful run as a Democrat against William Van Pelt to represent Wisconsin's 6th District in 1958 and 1960, and he served on the Fond du Lac city council until 1961.

+In May 1962, Megellas married the love of his life, former Miss Ripon 1960, Carole Margaret Laehn of Fond du Lac, an accomplished pianist who was a contestant in the 1960 Miss Wisconsin pageant in Kenosha, Wisconsin.
+They had two children, James and Stephen, and subsequently four grandchildren.
+Carole died at age 83 on October 29, 2022, in Texas.

 He was portrayed by John Ratzenberger in the 1977 film A Bridge Too Far.
 Megellas lived in Colleyville, Texas as of 2009.
 He turned 100 in March 2017 and died on April 2, 2020, in Colleyville, Texas, just 22 days after his 103rd birthday.